joergschwarzwaelder/hhc2022/Objective-4/README.md

 **Location: Tolkien Ring**
 **Elf: Fitzy Shortstack**

-This objective is about getting familiar with the suricata IPS system.
+This objective is about getting familiar with the [Suricata](https://suricata.io/) open spource network analysis and threat detection software.

 1. Create a Suricata rule to catch DNS lookups for adv.epostoday.uk